-Data crunching and analytics expertise provided by RDI2 and biomaterials and technical support from RUCDR Infinite Biologics – coupled with evaluation by a team of scientific, clinical and bioinformatics experts at the Cancer Institute – is shaping a revolution in how best to determine therapy – a vast improvement over the time-intensive, trial-and-error approach that clinicians have faced for years.
+Data crunching and analytics expertise provided by RDI2, and biomaterials and technical support from RUCDR Infinite Biologics – coupled with evaluation by a team of scientific, clinical and bioinformatics experts at the Cancer Institute – are shaping a revolution in how best to determine therapy – a vast improvement over the time-intensive, trial-and-error approach that clinicians have faced for years.

-While other U.S. cancer centers engage precision medicine experts to target the more common breast and prostate cancers, the Cancer Institute at Rutgers is believed to be one of the few centers addressing the challenges of rare and poor prognosis cancers – such as ovarian cancers, pancreatic cancers, sarcomas and certain pediatric cancers – for which traditional therapies usually aren’t working.
-A clinical trial there is focused on the genomic makeup of a tumor, offering hope to poor prognosis patients.
+While other U.S. cancer centers engage precision medicine experts to target the more common breast and prostate cancers, the Cancer Institute at Rutgers is believed to be one of the few centers addressing the challenges of rare and poor-prognosis cancers – such as ovarian cancers, pancreatic cancers, sarcomas and certain pediatric cancers – for which traditional therapies usually don’t work.
+A clinical trial there is focused on the genomic makeup of a tumor, offering hope to poor-prognosis patients.

 One Patient's Story

 Kevin Touhey of Medford, New Jersey, is one of the people benefiting from the advances of precision medicine.
 A former basketball coach at the University of Pennsylvania turned life coach and motivational speaker, Touhey arrived at the Cancer Institute in early 2013 with Stage IV lung cancer.